syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Adding interactive animation

-Animations can be interactive when it depends on another slide element, like an animation associated with a rectangle can be triggered when a user clicks an oval shape in the slide.
-The following code example demonstrated how to set an interactive animation.
+Animations can be interactive when it depends on another slide element., for example, an animation associated with a rectangle is triggered when user clicks an oval shape in the slide.
+The following code example demonstrates how to set an interactive animation.

 {% tabs %}